-"Sometimes you have to lead by example, no matter how hard it is," said Tyson, a professor of political science at Scripps College in Claremont who is doing a yearlong fellowship at Stanford's Center for Advanced Behavioral Studies.
+"Sometimes you have to lead by example, no matter how hard it is," said Tyson, a professor of political science at Scripps College in Claremont who is doing a yearlong fellowship at Stanford's Center for Advanced Study in the Behavioral Sciences.

 Organizers of the talk said Tyson's allegations against Fairfax would not be discussed.
 But her talk, given together with psychology professor Jennifer Freyd, touched upon questions and issues circulating since she went public.

 "Every woman matters.
 Every survivor matters.
 Regardless of their background," Tyson said.
 "No one is disposable."

 Tyson began her talk by noting that some 65 percent of American women and girls will be raped or become a victim of some type of sexual assault during their lifetimes, citing Centers for Disease Control and Prevention figures.

 "This is drastically shaping how we see and interact with the world around us," she said.
 "It is a public and health issue.
 It is killing us."

 Tyson had long been open about being a survivor of childhood incest, friends — including Nadia Brown, an associate professor of political science and African American Studies at Purdue University — told KQED.
 But in her initial public statement, Tyson said she'd kept quiet about the alleged attack by Fairfax for years.